 - Select the Network Settings CNI Name as calico and the version

-- Enter the Network Name selected in the vCenter.
+- Enter the Network Name configured in the VMware Console.
 Refer Gateway for more details

 - Enter the CIDR Blocks